 Over time, the DWR coating wears off from normal wear and tear.
 When this happens, rain will saturate the external layer and the garment will stop being breathable.
 Sweat will build up inside the jacket, soaking everything you are wearing underneath.

 When the temperature outside is cool and your jacket wets out, you are likely to feel chilled, even if you’re carrying a backpack and generating a lot of heat.
 That’s exactly what happened to me.
-I was wearing a single layer under my coat, a Patagonia Capilene Two long sleeve jersey, which became soaked as the sweat built up on the inside of my jacket.
+I was wearing a single layer under my coat which became soaked as the sweat built up on the inside of my jacket.
 This caused my entire layering system to break down because there wasn’t a dry layer next to my skin to transport sweat away from it.
 My body reacted by trying to evaporate the water in my jersey, burning more calories in the process, which left me feeling cold.

 I was very aware of the hypothermia danger when all this was happening.
 My hands were cold because my liner gloves had become soaked and my back was cold underneath my pack.
 I decided that I would stop and camp if I started to shiver.
 I added a polarguard vest to my layering system to preserve my core heat and then ate a big snack with cookies, crystallized ginger, nuts, and a packet of Justin’s Nut Butter, washed down with a lot of water.
 That warmed me up pretty good and I made it to my destination a few hours later, still wet and cold, but out of danger.